 Crater Lake Lodge Restaurant

-The Crater Lake Lodge restaurant is open for breakfast, lunch, and dinner.
+Crater Lake Lodge dining is open for breakfast, lunch, and dinner.
 Reservations are accepted for dinner only and can be made by calling (541)594-2255.

 I thought the menu was inspiring and sounded incredible stating they serve choice Northwest Cuisine.
 I have eaten here a few times and have to say it was less than inspiring as our food came out cold every time.

 I was much happier with In-N-Out I had in Medford before heading to the park.
 Having said this I would say that we had a really good breakfast.